andlaw1841/Andy-s-Algorithm/README.md

 3. H&E
 4. 3D colony assays

-To install these macros:
-1. Download the ijm file (for example IHC.ijm)
-2. On FIJI toolbar go to Plugins > Macros > Install
-3. Select IHC.ijm and click Open
+Method

+1. Download and install FIJI or update FIJI (version 1.51k or later) [https://fiji.sc]
+2. Download macro (eg IHC.ijm) (Supplementary attachment)
-4. Go back to Plugins > Macros and you should now see the option of IHC
+3. Go to Plugins > Macros > Install… in the menu bar of FIJI
-5. Select IHC and follow the prompts
+4. Select macro (eg IHC.ijm) to temporarily install macro
+5. Go to Plugins > Macros.
+The option to use the macro should be in that dropdown menu now.

+Note: This temporarily installs the macro into the toolbar of FIJI and will disappear when FIJI is closed.
+Simply reinstall the macro when you open FIJI again.

+Note 2: These macros were designed for single images and not Z-stacks.
+Convert image stacks to single files before using macros